 Assets forfeited for violations of the Controlled Substances Act are used by the State, Police, local law enforcement, and the State’s Attorney’s Office to further the enforcement of narcotics laws.
 For example, narcotics officers use forfeited vehicles in undercover operations and forfeited funds to purchase surveillance equipment.
 Forfeited funds also are used to provide educational materials to the community to assist in the prevention of drug-related crime – such as literature directed at youth gang and prevention.

-Additionally, State’s Attorney Glasgow has used forfeiture monies to pay for the purchase of drug detention K-9s in six Will County communities — “Rookie” in Shorewood, “Sam” in Elwood, “Hutch” in Channahon, “Roxie” in Rockdale, and “Mao” in Wilmington, and most recently, Dutch Shepherd “Tucker” in Park Forest.
+Additionally, State’s Attorney Glasgow has used forfeiture monies to pay for the purchase of drug detention K-9s in seven Will County communities — “Rookie” in Shorewood, “Sam” in Elwood, “Hutch” in Channahon, “Roxie” in Rockdale, and “Mao” in Wilmington, Dutch Shepherd “Tucker” in Park Forest, and “Simo” in Crest Hill.
+Most recently, the State’s Attorney also helped purchase explosive detection dog Loki for the Will County Sheriff’s Department.
 The State’s Attorney also provided the training and K-9 transport equipment for each of these K-9s.
 These canines are used by our local police departments to help take dangerous drug dealers off our streets.

 Using forfeiture money in this way allows the government to use money seized from criminals to benefit our community.